lalbabu-sah-2001/demo/README.md

 # demo
-this is the demo of git and github class thsi is the check for comments .
+this is the demo of git and github class
+# this is the check for comments .